Refund of Travel Money, lost/stolen Kolumbus Card, statutory cancellation period and refunds related to products.

-In the event of travel habit changes due to work-related issues: A letter of employment must be produced.
+In the event of travel habit changes due to a new employer: A letter of employment from your new employer must be produced.
 The refund applies from when the customer returns the Kolumbus Card for refund.
 This cannot be done retroactively.

 If Kolumbus has made a mistake, you may visit a customer service centre and have the error corrected.
 This can be done with retroactive force.
 If the customer has made an error when buying the ticket online, the statutory cancellation right as described previously on this page applies.

 To receive a refund, you can fill out the refund form where you can upload necessary documentation.
 Note: if you have a used ticket you want refunded due to a delay, you have to fill out the form for travel guarantee.

 Refunds made via a bank normally take up to 14 days.
 In busy periods, this may take longer.